Aermoss/PySDL3/docs/install.rst

 Custom Binaries
 ---------------
-There are two methods to use your own binaries with PySDL3, the metadata method and the environment variables method.
+There are two methods to use your own binaries with PySDL3, the metadata method and the environment variable method.

 .. highlight:: json